 Depending on the nature of the emergency, hams volunteer to perform a number of functions:

 • They "shadow" government and agency officials.
-Shadows ride along in officials' vehicles, follow them on foot and keep them in touch, typically via VHF/UHF repeater systems.
+Shadows ride along in officials' vehicles, follow them on foot, and keep them in touch, typically via VHF/UHF repeater systems.

 • They set up and operate base stations at shelters, command posts, emergency operations centers, agency headquarters, hospitals, and the like, providing communications among the various agencies and their officials out in the field (who are being shadowed by a ham).